-Unlike a typical PC case, PSU goes on top and mobo goes on the bottom.
-With its compact form factor, CPU cooler is limited to 2.55 inches height.
-You can install GPU with the max length of 13.5 inches.
+Unlike a typical PC case, PSU goes on top, and mobo goes on the bottom.
+With its compact form factor, the CPU cooler is limited to 2.55 inches height.
+You can install GPU with a max length of 13.5 inches.
 However, if you opt for a larger size graphics card, then you will have to sacrifice on the liquid cooling solution.

 You can install your storage drives on the top drive cage or the side drive bracket.
 If you have more drives, then you can use the bottom of the top drive bay or underneath the bottom chassis panel.

 The Elite 130 does not offer much cable management to talk about.
 You can, however, route your cables on the sides.
 That way, your configuration will look well arranged along with the space for airflow or hardware access during setup.